-If you live in a tropical climate, you can add a sustainable and tropical twist to your Thanksgiving stuffing recipe by making a simple swap from bread to breadfruit (ulu or Artocarpus altilis)!
+Add a sustainable and tropical twist to your Thanksgiving stuffing recipe by making a simple swap from bread to breadfruit (ulu or Artocarpus altilis).
 Not only is it a delicious and nutritious switch, but when you use ulu in your Thanksgiving meals, you support agriculture, food, and economic security in the tropics.
 This tropical take on the traditional side dish also includes quinoa, which was introduced to the United States world-renowned botanist, David Fairchild, whose former residence serves as the location of NTBG’s Kampong Garden today.
 This tasty dish also includes macadamia nuts, celery root, onion, and garlic.
 Add your favorite sausage to spice things up.

-Share your completed dishes with us on social media!
-Be sure to tag @ntbg on Instagram and use the hashtag #ntbgrecipechallenge for a chance to be featured.
+Share your completed dishes with us on social media and tag us @ntbg on Instagram.

 Cook quinoa according to package directions.
 Set cooked quinoa aside in a large mixing bowl.

 Heat a tablespoon of oil in a pan on medium-high heat.
 If you are using the optional raw breadfruit, plantains and/or sausage, add to the pan first and cook, stirring frequently until browned.
 Once browned, add the garlic, onions, and celery or celery root to the pan.
 Cook on medium, continuing to stir frequently, until veggies are fork tender, about 15 minutes.
 Once the veggies are softened, add the steamed breadfruit (if you did not use raw breadfruit), poultry seasoning and salt, stir to coat evenly.
 See the notes on preparing and cooking breadfruit above for more information.